This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Beef tendons are commonly used as an ingredient in some Asian cuisines and I’ve tried them in Chinese, Japanese, Korean, and Vietnamese food in the past.

-Frankly speaking, they are not my favorite cut of the meat because of the wobbly, flabby, jello-y texture (I like crispy and crunchy food).
+Frankly speaking, they are not my favorite cut of meat because of the wobbly, flabby, jello-y texture (I like crispy and crunchy food).
 People who enjoy beef tendon appreciate the soft-tender texture and the rich flavors.
-Of course, they are high in collagens, which is good for your skin, joints, and hair.
+Of course, they are high in collagen, which is good for your skin, joints, and hair.

 Tendons are tough and fibrous but become tender after a long period of cooking.
-With the use of pressure cooker, the cooking process can be shortened without compromising the perfect texture and delicious flavors.
+With the use of a pressure cooker, the cooking process can be shortened without compromising the perfect texture and delicious flavors.
 Properly cooked beef tendons contribute wonderful flavors to the final dish, with deep and rich broth and tendons that literally melt in your mouth.

 Beef Tendon in Japanese Cuisine